 The Amputee Coalition will focus on ensuring fair insurance coverage for prosthetics provided through Medicaid.
 We are actively seeking advocates to support these efforts.

 The Colorado General Assembly passed Insurance Fairness for Amputee legislation in 2000.
 HB1478 was signed into law by Governor Bill Owens (R) on June 1st, 2000.
 Colorado was the first state to pass the Insurance Fairness for Amputees Act, formerly known as the Prosthetic Parity Act.

 As part of the legislative process, the Colorado General Assembly commissioned the Colorado Insurance Fairness Study to study their state’s Medicaid program and coverage for prosthetic care.
 It found significant savings to individuals and the state by ensuring individuals have access to care.

-Currently, the Democratic Party controls both chambers of the General Assembly and the Office of the Governor.
+The Democratic Party controls both chambers of the State Legislature and the Office of the Governor.